Rapptz/discord.py/docs/ext/commands/commands.rst

 given as a :class:`dict` rather than a :class:`list`.

-Default parameters
+.. _ext_commands_parameter:

+Parameter Metadata
 -------------------

-:func:`~ext.commands.parameter` assigns custom metadata for a :class:`~ext.commands.Command`'s parameter.
+:func:`~ext.commands.parameter` assigns custom metadata to a :class:`~ext.commands.Command`'s parameter.

 This is useful for: